kirs/mysql-rb/README.md

 ### Design choices

-This library does not attempt to capture complete support of MySQL protocol, but it aims to do enough to cover what modern applications and modern MySQL server (5.7+) needs
+This library does not attempt to capture complete support of MySQL protocol, but it aims to do enough to cover what modern applications and modern MySQL server (5.7+) needs.

 Here are some of the choices that were deliberately made: